peter88213/nvhelp-en/source/nv_aeon2/index.rst

    notes.
 -  The start date is overwritten, if the start year is 1 or above.
 -  The section duration is overwritten, if the start year is 1 or above.
--  New “Normal” type sections are created from “Narrative” events, if missing.
+-  New "Normal" type sections are created from "Narrative" events, if missing.
--  New sections are put into a new chapter named “New sections”.
+-  New sections are put into a new chapter named "New sections".
--  New plot lines, characters, locations, and items are added, if assigned to “Narrative” events.
+-  New plot lines, characters, locations, and items are added, if assigned to "Narrative" events.
 -  Arc, character, location, and item relationships are updated, if the entity names match.
--  When processing unspecific “day/hour/minute” information, the default date from the novelibre project is used. f there is no default date set, “today” is used.
+-  When processing unspecific "day/hour/minute" information, the default date from the novelibre project is used. f there is no default date set, "today" is used.

 Update rules for Aeon Timeline 2 projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~